School Impact Officer

-Location: Pendlebury, Swinton (for two days between Monday and Thursday each week) Central Manchester (training sessions occur most Fridays)
+Location: Walsall for 2 days between Monday and Thursday.
+Training location - Edgbaston (training sessions occur most Fridays)

 Benefits: 43 days of holiday leave (minimum) per annum to be taken during school holidays only, up to 5% pension employer contribution, interest-free loan for season ticket or bicycle, 2 volunteer days per year.

 Closing Date: 10 November 2021.
 Please note the charity will be interviewing applicants on a rolling basis during this time.

 The School Impact Officer is based predominantly in a partner schools (Monday to Thursday) and is the primary link between the partner school and the organisation.
 The Impact Officer is the custodian of the programme delivery.
 This is achieved by managing a team of Volunteer Mentors, who support school activities.
 Impact Officer’s coordinate, manage and evaluate the activities that the charity provides.
 The Volunteer Mentors also complete a Leadership and Development programme (delivered most Fridays during term-time) over their year of service.
 Impact Officer’s work with them on a professional development plan to chart their continuous professional development.

 The School Impact Officer plays a key role in the engagement, training and retention of Volunteer Mentors.
 They have pastoral oversight for the team and their relationships with those they come into contact with (children, parents, education professionals, funders, members of parliament and other stakeholders).

 To be successful in this role you will need to be passionate about social change and serving a great cause.
 As the School Impact Officer you will strive for excellence and support the core vision and values of the charity.

 - Have experience of working with children and young people.

 - Have a degree in Education, Social Work, Youth Work or similar.
 Or, other relevant professional qualification or equivalent work experience.